back

 Debt Collection

-If you don’t make a payment on your installment loans for an extended period of time (usually 60 days or more), your lender could use a debt collector.
+If you don’t make a payment on your loans for an extended period of time (usually 60 days or more), your lender could use a debt collector.
 Debt collection agencies are third-party companies that aggressively work to get your money.
 These companies can be very frustrating to work with, but we’ve got some tips on how to handle them later in this article!

 A collection agency could take you to court to sue you for the debt, regardless of the amount.
 A judge could rule for a lien against your property or wage garnishment.